invisiblefun/ifs485hat/README.md

 Goes to ```3 Interfacae Option``` and press ```enter``` key. <br/>
 Goes to ``` P6 Serial Enable/Disable shell and kernel messages on the serial connection``` and press ```Enter``` key. <br/>
 select ```no``` and then ```yes``` and then ```ok```.
+** Do not enable access of shell over uart!!!

 **Leave Raspberry Pi Software Configuration Tool**